damonloredans/scraperpro/docs/quote.md

    responder — we can't register).
 Everything else is visible logged-out (confirmed in recon, §3).
 Prices later = client price list, or a logged-in session we can drive (+6–10 hrs).
-2. **Oakley SI Akamai bot protection.** Discovery's first job is to prove the light fetcher (`curl_cffi`) works; if not, we fall to a real/headless browser (slower, costed as the "browser path" in §4).
-Real risk of intermittent blocks and a slower crawl either way — hence the buffer line.
+2. **Oakley SI Akamai bot protection — tested 2026-09-10.** A Chrome-TLS impersonating client (`curl_cffi`) gets clean 200s and full page data for the **first ~40–50 requests**, then Akamai switches to a JS-challenge stub (still HTTP 200, no product data).
+The parser is built and pulled real products end to end before the block; it is a *volume* problem, not a "can't read the site" problem.
+To crawl all ~1,400 products one of these is needed (cheapest first):
+   (a) seed the session with Akamai cookies from one real-browser visit, refresh every ~30–60 min (~1–2 s/page between refreshes); (b) residential proxy rotation (~USD $5–15 bandwidth for the catalogue); (c) an unblocker API (ScraperAPI / Zyte / BrightData, ~USD $50–150).
+Costed as the "browser path" spread in §4; the proxy/unblocker fee is a pass-through, not in the hours.
+3. **Detection / legal exposure.** Akamai flags *traffic patterns and IPs*, not people — it's automated rate-limiting, and the "security has been notified" text is boilerplate, not an incident report.
+Worst realistic outcome is a temporary IP block.
+We only fetch public, non-logged-in pages (no login bypass, no checkout, no ToS click-through), at a polite rate, once.
+Civil risk is low and sits with the client's authorisation to resell these brands (Risk 14); this is not legal advice.
+4. **Crispi AU catalogue is only 13 products.** Verified against crispiaustralia.com.au's store API + category counts — that is the *entire* site.
+Crispi globally makes 40+ models; if the client expects the full range, that means scraping crispi.com / crispioutdoor.com instead (different site, re-scope). **Confirm which catalogue Howard wants.**
-3. **New / removed products during the crawl.** A crawl is a snapshot over several days.
+5. **New / removed products during the crawl.** A crawl is a snapshot over several days.
 Handling: the crawler is re-runnable and idempotent (keyed on style code); the final QA pass re-pulls every category listing and diffs against what was scraped, so adds/removes in the window are caught and the deltas re-scraped before delivery.
 Oakley adds only a handful of products a week, so impact is small.
 Keeping the sheet current *after* handover = a scheduled weekly delta run, quoted separately.
-4. **Colourway grouping (Oakley).** Oakley lists many colours of one model as separate product pages.
+6. **Colourway grouping (Oakley).** Oakley lists many colours of one model as separate product pages.
 Default = mirror the source (one Shopify product per colourway).
 Grouping them into one product with a Colour option adds ~6–10 hrs.
 Confirm preference.
-5. **Row counts are estimates** from category headers.
+7. **Row counts are estimates** from category headers.
 True variant count (and Oakley QA effort) is known only after crawl 1.
-6. **Descriptions**: source sites use heavy page-builder HTML.
+8. **Descriptions**: source sites use heavy page-builder HTML.
 Sample keeps raw markup; we default to *cleaned* (strip wrapper `<div>`/`<style>`, keep headings/lists/copy).
 Confirm cleaned vs. raw.
-7. **Images**: source image URLs go in `Image Src`; Shopify pulls them on import.
+9. **Images**: source image URLs go in `Image Src`; Shopify pulls them on import.
    Re-hosting/renaming = +5–8 hrs.
-8. **Barcodes / weights**: Oakley SI exposes per-variant UPCs in the page (confirmed).
+10. **Barcodes / weights**: Oakley SI exposes per-variant UPCs in the page (confirmed).
 WooCommerce Store API does **not** — we read JSON-LD `gtin` from each product page where present, else blank.
 Weights blank where the source omits them.
-9. **WooCommerce variation coverage**: Princeton Tec / Crispi public API under-reports variations (Crispi returns 0–1 of ~12 sizes).
+11. **WooCommerce variation coverage**: Princeton Tec / Crispi public API under-reports variations (Crispi returns 0–1 of ~12 sizes).
 The prototype rebuilds the full option grid from parent attributes so *structure* is right, but those rows have no SKU until we parse each product page's variation form — included in the finish hours (§4).
-10. **Product Category / Type / Tags**: blank in the sample.
+12. **Product Category / Type / Tags**: blank in the sample.
 Leave blank, or auto-map from source breadcrumbs — confirm.
-11. **One revision round** per brand included.
+13. **One revision round** per brand included.
 Further passes at $22/hr.
-12. **Legal / authorisation**: assumes Broad Arrow Tactical has a reseller/distributor arrangement with these brands and the right to list their catalogues.
+14. **Legal / authorisation**: assumes Broad Arrow Tactical has a reseller/distributor arrangement with these brands and the right to list their catalogues.
 Client's responsibility to confirm before we publish.
-13. **One-time capture.** Ongoing sync quoted separately.
+15. **One-time capture.** Ongoing sync quoted separately.

 ---